Who We Are

 Our Vision: An international development sector wherein NGOs, CBOs and communities from the global south have access to more equitable grant partnerships that support community-led change; and they also have greater freedom and capacity to choose their development partners.

-With a focus on women’s rights organisations and community-based organisations (CBOs) in the global south, we aim to strengthen institutional capacities in 5 skill areas:
+With a focus on women’s rights organisations and community-based organisations (CBOs) in the global south, we aim to strengthen capacities in 5 skill areas:

 Project management, financial management and increasing organisation effectiveness

-Resource mobilisation and fundraising
+Resource mobilisation and local fundraising

 Gender analysis, mainstreaming and inclusion strategy development